Sustainable Communities: A Guide to Waste Management in Indian Societies

 • Collaboration with Authorized Waste Management Service Providers: Partnering with licensed and authorized service providers is essential for responsible waste disposal.
 These service providers are responsible for:

-• Collection: Collecting segregated waste from designated locations within the society.
+• Collection: Collecting segregated waste from designated locations within the housing society.

 • Transportation: Transporting the collected waste to appropriate processing facilities like composting units, recycling plants, or landfills, adhering to specific regulations for each waste type.